 Modifying production cars into race machines is nothing new.
 Ever since the automobile was invented, enthusiasts, tinkerers, and adrenaline junkies have been figuring out creative ways to squeeze every last drop of performance out of these four-wheeled conveyances.
 However, many distinct build styles have stemmed from this mission.
-In the late 1950s and early '60s, the "gasser" style grew in popularity, and even today it remains instantly recognizable.
-This '55 Bel Air is a beautiful example of this historically-significant hot rod category.
+In the late 1950s and early '60s, the "gasser" style grew in popularity, especially among the 1955-57 Tri Five Chevy models.
+Even today it remains instantly recognizable.
+This 1955 Chevy gasser is a beautiful example of this historically-significant hot rod category.

 The reason for the distinctive nose-high stance can be attributed to simple physics.
 Raising the front end shifted the center of gravity, aiding with weight transfer to the rear wheels when these cars launched off the line.
 Cut hoods and removed bumpers were also common ways of eliminating weight.
 The end result was both faster 1/4-mile times and a memorable appearance that was clearly anything but stock.

 The silver '55 Bel Air pictured here belongs to David Rich, of Garden Grove, California.
 He tells us that he bought it as a rolling shell, with no engine or transmission.
 The exterior was restored with straight sheetmetal panels, clean trim, new lighting and glass, and a fresh coat of silver and white two-tone paint.
 This subdued appearance only accentuates the extreme modifications that were soon to come.

 The once-empty engine bay was filled with a massive 496ci big-block V8, fitted with an Edelbrock high-rise intake manifold, Holley carburetors topped with dual air cleaners, and an upgraded aluminum radiator.
 Inner fenders were omitted to allow the distinctive headers to visibly protrude through the wheelwells — another classic trait of the gasser build style.